deemp/flakes/README/Conventions.md

 - `meta.description` attribute written in `CommonMark`
   - This description will be rendered in devshells
-  - This description should be a single-line brief description of this script
+  - It should be a single-line brief description of this script
 - `meta.longDescription` attribute written in `Markdown`
-  - This description is used to generate `man` pages for this script
+  - This description is used to generate `man` pages for executables
   - The format of a `longDescription` should be recognizable by `pandoc` Here's a sample [Markdown input](https://pandoc.org/demo/pandoc.1.md)